 Dorothy Height: Sharing MLK’s Dream

 "It’s my faith that it is not meant that we should be destroying each other."
-Hear Dorothy Height speak about values she shared with MLK.
+Hear Dorothy Height speak about values she shared with the Rev. Martin Luther King.
 View

 Bishop Melvin Talbert: Sharing MLK’s Dream